unbit/uwsgi-bonjour/README.md

 The plugin currently exposes a single option `bonjour-register` alowing you to register new record in the bonjour dns service.
 You can register CNAME and A records.

-Dinamically registering entries allows you to easily implement virtualhosting without messing with /etc/hosts.
+Dinamically registering entries allows you to easily implement virtualhosting without messing with /etc/hosts. (and more important the other people in your lan will see them)

 Supposing you are working on the `darthvaderisbetterthanyoda` website, you may want to reach it via the `darthvaderisbetterthanyoda.local` domain without changing the name of your system: